Art in the Park -

 - Jurors are anonymous and judge in the categories of their expertise.

-- Primary Artists are juried against other artists in their category and may be limited in number.
+- Artists are juried against other artists in their category and may be limited in number.

-- Allied Arts Association does not carry insurance to cover artist’s personal property or liability.
-Primary Artist is advised to obtain own insurance as independent contractor.
+- Insurance - Allied Arts Association does not carry insurance to cover artist’s personal property or liability.
+The artist is advised to obtain his/her own insurance as an independent contractor.

 - Security - Allied Arts Association does provide security in the park from Thursday night before the show through the duration of the show.
-Report all security concerns to the Director and City of Richland Police Department station at the entrance to Howard Amon Park and/or to the Director of Art in the Park.
+Report all security concerns to the Security and City of Richland Police Department Station at the entrance to Howard Amon Park and/or to the Director of Art in the Park.

-- Electricity is limited and is provided for creative educational demonstrations, and is assigned at the discretion of the Director.
+- Electricity - Electricity is limited and is assigned at the discretion of the Director.
 Electrical outdoor extension cords must be supplied by Artist.
 Active demonstrations without electricity are encouraged and fans for cooling purposes are not considered necessary.
 Please request electricity on application.

 - Noise/Air Quality - Generators are discouraged because the fumes and noise are disruptive.
-Although smoking is not prohibited in the park it is discouraged.
+Although smoking is not prohibited in the park, it is discouraged.
 Please be courteous to others.

 - Parking – The lot nearest the Park is reserved for customers only.
-Other Parking is available at the Federal Building, Fran Rish Stadium and Carmichael Middle School.
+Other Parking is available at the Fran Rish Stadium or in the lot above the Park.
 These areas are not designated solely for Artists, but for customers as well.
-Shuttles will transport from these locations, fees apply. (map supplied in acceptance notification)
+Shuttles will transport from these locations – some fees may apply.

 - Failure to comply with parking rules may result in vehicle being towed at owner’s expense.

-- Vehicles parked on Lee Blvd – It makes it much easier and safer for buses and emergency vehicles if there are no vehicles on Lee Blvd during show hours.
-Any vehicle left on Lee Blvd will be subject to being towed.
-All vehicles must be removed from Lee Blvd during show hours; if the License Plate number is on file you will be notified and given the chance to move your vehicle.
-Allied Arts Association, HAPO Community Credit Union, the City of Richland, Richland Police Department and the Parks and Recreation Department of the City of Richland are not liable for any damage or costs incurred if your vehicle is towed.
+- Vehicles parked on Lee Blvd –Any vehicle parked on Lee Blvd during show hours will be subject to being towed.
+Allied Arts Association, the City of Richland, and the Parks and Recreation Department of the City of Richland are not liable for any damage or costs incurred if your vehicle is towed.

-- Primary Artists accepted by the jury must be present with his/her work for the entire two days of the show.
+- Attendance - The artist accepted by the jury must be present with his/her work for the entire two days of the show.
 No agents or substitute family or friends are allowed.
-The Primary Artist must cancel if unable to attend.
+The artist must cancel if unable to attend.

-- Primary Artists may sell only work juried in the category selected by the Primary Artist on the Application.
-Any accepted work that differs in quality or form from that viewed and accepted by the jurors may be disqualified by the Director
+- Quality - Any work that differs in quality or form from that viewed and accepted by the jurors may be disqualified by the Director.

-- Assistants must be named but not formally registered.
+- Assistants - Helpers must be named, but not formally registered.
 They cannot be an Artist/ partner in your business/art/craft, listed on your sales tax license or registered before in your space as an Artist.
-Any breach of this trust will jeopardize our legal requirements and Artist’s acceptance.

-- Spaces may be shared by Primary Artists as long as each Primary Artist has applied separately on his or her own application and indicated on each others applications of intent to share a space.
+- Shared Space - Spaces may be shared by Artists as long as each Artist has applied separately on his or her own application and indicated on each other’s applications of intent to share a space.